 The Corporate Governance Statement discloses the extent to which the Company follows the recommendations.
-The Company will follow each recommendation where the Board has considered the recommendation to be an appropriate benchmark for its corporate governance practices.
-Where the Company's corporate governance practices will follow a recommendation, the Board has made appropriate statements reporting on the adoption of the recommendation.
-In compliance with the "if not, why not" reporting regime, where, after due consideration, the Company's corporate governance practices will not follow a recommendation, the Board has explained its reasons for not following the recommendation and disclosed what, if any, alternative practices the Company will adopt instead of those in the recommendation.
+The Company will follow each recommendation where the Board considers the recommendation to be an appropriate benchmark for its corporate governance practices.
+Where the Company's corporate governance practices follow a recommendation, the Board has made appropriate statements reporting on the adoption of the recommendation.
+In compliance with the "if not, why not" reporting regime, where, after due consideration, the Company's corporate governance practices do not follow a recommendation, the Board has explained its reasons for not following the recommendation and disclosed what, if any, alternative practices the Company has adopted instead of those in the recommendation.